cedricwalter/cedricwalter.github.io/_posts/2007-06-26-rootkit-scanner-for-linux.md

 - Look for hidden files
 - Optional scan within plaintext and binary files

-<span style="font-weight: bold;">Rootkit Hunter is released as GPL licensed project and free for everyone to use.
+Rootkit Hunter is released as GPL licensed project and free for everyone to use.
 You can download it at
 [http://www.rootkit.nl/projects/rootkit\_hunter.html ](http://www.rootkit.nl/projects/rootkit_hunter.html)

 This tools is just a tar with a set of files inside.
-It is highly recommended to run it from a read only media to avoid hacker tampering attempts. <span style="font-weight: bold;">run
+It is highly recommended to run it from a read only media to avoid hacker tampering attempts.run

 ```
 ./installer.sh